navrocky/i18n-strict/README.md

-# i18n::strict — a library for strict typed internationalization
+# i18n::strict — a C++ library for strict typed internationalization

 A strictly typed, lightweight internationalization and localization system for multilingual programs.